Use Case

 What Good Looks Like

 The goal is not to automate judgment away.
-It is to make the buyer-side judgment easier to defend.
+It is to make the buyer's judgment easier to defend.

-When the workflow works, the team can move from scattered inputs to a structured, evidence-backed comparison without manually stitching together every evaluation artifact.
+When the review works, the team can move from scattered inputs to a structured comparison without manually stitching together every evaluation artifact.

 That creates a better review process for procurement, legal, and technical stakeholders alike.